Japan Travel Tips

 AirBnb, VRBO These vacation rental by owner accomodations have appeared in Japan in recent years and may be a good option for you, especially if you're staying multiple nights in the same area, since most have minimum stay requirements.
 You may be able to save a lot of money, but be careful about location - the website descriptions may not give you adequate address or location information as to distance from train stations.
 Japan recently passed a law restricting such rentals unless local municipalities allow and license them.

 Currency Exchange Each arrival airport has Japanese bank exchange windows that are excellent for currency exchange.
-They are usually conveniently located just outside of customs inspection doors, right as you exit into the public waiting areas.
-There is usually more than one bank there, so there is some competition, and I've found the rates to be quick and fairly priced (and way better than say, the US departure airport non-bank rip-off exchange booths-don't use those!).
-The same types of bank windows are found in Japan's airport departure wings for easy conversion back to your home currency.
+They are usually conveniently located right as you exit into the public waiting areas.
+There is usually more than one bank there, so there is some competition, and I've found these bank windows to be quick and rates fairly priced (and way better than say, the US departure airport non-bank rip-off exchange booths-don't use those!).
+These same banks are found in Japan's airport departure wings for easy conversion back to your home currency.

 ATMs If you have a US-based bank ATM (debit) card, you may use it at any Japan Post Office ATM to obtain yen currency.
-I recommend the Japan Post ATMs because they have an English display mode and since they are part of the quasi-governmental Japan Post Savings system, I believe the conversion rates to be very reasonable.
-Convenience Stores (7-11, for example) also have English-language mode on their ATMs, and the fees may be slightly higher, but not unreasonable.
+I recommend the Japan Post ATMs because they have an English display mode - fees are reasonable.
+Convenience Stores (7-11, for example) also have English-language mode on their ATMs.
 Commercial bank ATMs in Japan, in my experience, don't always have English display choices and may charge higher fees, so I avoid them.

 JREast also sells a "Welcome Suica" tourist version of their Suica cards at Narita and Haneda airports, as well as at railway pass counters and tourist information centers at Tokyo’s major stations including Ueno, Shinjuku, Ginza, Tokyo and Shibuya.
 They feature white cherry blossom flowers on a red background as a representation of Japan’s flag, with the main benefit being that foreign visitors don’t need to pay the initial ¥500 deposit (discussed above), but they are only valid for 28 days from initial purchase.
 This exemption saves travelers from having to line up at JREast reserve ticket windows (at departing JREast area airports) to get the deposit (and any unused value on the card) refunded at the end of their trip.
 If you choose this tourist version, just make sure you use up all the yen on the card before departing Japan.